hexydec/dabby/src/core/map/readme.md

 ## Differences to jQuery

-Dabby does not support making a collection from anything but nodes, so whereas in jQuery this method returns a jQuery collection wrapping the return values, Dabby returns a plain array.
+Dabby does not support making a collection from anything but nodes, whereas in jQuery this method returns a jQuery collection wrapping the return values, Dabby returns a plain array.